 2. You need the money

 You also might need the money immediately to stay on top of your living expenses.

 “You’d be surprised at the number of people who end up retiring before they want to,” says Devin Carroll, founder of the blog Social Security Intelligence.
 “There are lots of reasons — including being laid off or dealing with health issues — that you have to stop working.”

-However, you can’t reverse your decision to claim Social Security benefits once you start receiving them, and the age at which you claim determines the size of your monthly benefit going forward.
+However, remember that the age at which you claim determines the size of your monthly benefit going forward.
 In other words, the longer you can postpone claiming, the bigger the benefit you’ll get each month after you do claim.

 So, if that sounds good to you, first explore other ways that you could bring in extra income, enabling you to postpone claiming.
-For example, check out articles like “19 Ways to Make Extra Money in Retirement.”
+For example, check out articles like “21 Ways Retirees Can Bring in Extra Money in 2021.”